-The source of drinking water used by East Montgomery County MUD 7 is ground water.
-The ground water comes from the Gulf Coast Aquifers some 500 to 2,000 feet below ground surface.
-East Montgomery County MUD 7 purchases water from East Montgomery County MUD 5.
-East Montgomery County MUD 5 provides purchased ground water from the Gulf Coast Aquifers.
+The source of drinking water used by East Montgomery County MUD 5 is ground water.
+It comes from the Gulf Coast Aquifer some 500 to 2,000 feet below ground surface.

 Contaminants that may be Present in Source Water

 The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.